ChaosSearch can temporarily increase allocated compute to support times with heavier workloads.

-After the Burst allocation is complete, the spinning circle changes to a check mark.
-The extra compute resources are ready for use.
-The message shows the time remaining.
-The timer will update as it counts down to 0.
+When the Burst allocation is fully available, the spinning circle changes to a check mark.
+The message updates to show the time remaining for the extra compute capacity, and the timer updates as it counts down to 0.

 Updated 10 days ago